frknltrk/java-learning/program-1.2/README.txt

 a semi-MVC program.
-problem: there is a reference inside Toolbar for TextPanel.
+problem: there is a reference to TextPanel in Toolbar.

 ALGORITHM (IN ORDER)
 -------------------------------